Order your Oregon State Police background check

 Will the District Attorney contact the victim in my case?

-Generally, the D.A. will notify any named crime victim when an expungement motion is filed.
+The D.A. is required by law to notify any named crime victim when an expungement motion is filed.
 If the victim objects to the expungement, we may end up having a hearing on the issue.
 I am very experienced in handling these hearings and have a solid success rate.

 How much does an expungement cost?

-My fee ranges from $650-$750, depending on the county (some require more work than others) and age of the case.
-There is also a $265 filing fee payable to the county circuit court, and in the case of convictions, an $80 fee payable to Oregon State Police.
-In some counties, the District Attorney’s office also charges a processing fee.
+My fee ranges from $950-$1250, depending on the county (some require more work than others) and age of the case.
+There are no court filing fees on expungements; however, in the case of convictions, there is a $33 fee payable to Oregon State Police.

 How long does the expungement process take?